pointcarre-app/maths.pm/pms/dataviz2/session_1_b.md

 ## Installing `pyenv`

-### Why installing `pyenv` ?
+### Why install `pyenv`?

 > `pyenv` is a tool to manage multiple Python versions, while maintaining a consistent and clean installation process.
 The source code is available [here](https://github.com/pyenv/pyenv).

-> `conda` is a tool that we don't recommend to use, as it's more complex to manage than `pyenv`.
+> `conda` is a tool that we do not recommend to use, as it is more complex to manage than `pyenv`.

-**Kind reminder**: it's always a bad idea to interact with the system Python version.
-Python is used by most of the OS, updating some libraries (or any other operation)might break the system.
+**Kind reminder**: it is always a bad idea to interact with the system Python version.
+Python is used by most of the OS, updating some libraries (or any other operation) might break the system.
 {: .alert .alert-warning .alert-soft}